 This argument places us on familiar ground and it is the one argument that Raymond imports from Stallman and develops at length.
 Stallman gives it less prominence because it is broadly a pragmatic argument rather than a moral one.
-But as we've seen in Open Source: Twenty Years On, making a program open source does not necessarily result in a better product because the economic engine of open source is seriously underpowered.
+But as we've seen in The Cathedral and the Bizarre, making a program open source does not necessarily result in a better product because the economic engine of open source is seriously underpowered.

 6. The anthropomorphic argument